jbcoe/iso_cpp_decay_ref/paper.md

 Given this new language feature, how should `reference_wrapper` interact with template deduction for class templates?
-A proposal [REF] has suggested adding deduction guides to specify the behaviour explicitly.
+A proposal [P00433R0] has suggested adding deduction guides to specify the behaviour explicitly.

 This seems unfortunate because the potential removal of `make_tuple` and similar